Guide: How to Implement DevSecOpsLearn with Fluid Attacks about adopting this culture

 DAST: Tools for this type of testing, which do not require access to source code, assess running applications to detect vulnerabilities related to their deployment configuration, data, and business logic.

-Some recommended considerations for tool selection include the following:
+Some recommended considerations for the selection of DevSecOps products include the following:

 It is easy to install, configure and use.